floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers"></a>

 ## modifiers : <code>object</code>
-Modifiers are plugins used to alter the behavior of your poppers.
+Modifiers are plugins used to alter the behavior of your poppers.<br />
 Popper.js uses a set of 9 modifiers to provide all the basic functionalities needed by the library.